 Importantly, we can also show trends over time.
 For civil and political rights, we started collecting data in 2018, but for economic and social rights, we have around ten years of data and can show trend graphs like this one for Mozambique:

-In 2020 we are adding up to 20 new countries and territories in the Pacific region.
+In 2020 we added 21 new countries and territories in the Pacific region.